-At Orientation, new students will meet individually or in small groups with their assigned academic advisor.
+This summer, incoming students will meet with their academic advisor virtually via Zoom, phone, or email.
 Students are not allowed to register for classes until after the advising appointment.
 Here are some tips from UGA’s academic advisors to prepare you for your first advising appointment:

 - Want to change your major?
 Students wanting to change their major should do so at least 24 hours prior to check-in of their Orientation session.